spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

 Additional guides will go into more detail on how to develop, test and register short-lived applications and how to deploy them.

-## Pre-built applications
+## Prebuilt applications

-To kick start your development, there are many pre-built applications that you can use to integrate with common data sources and sinks.
+To kick start your development, there are many prebuilt applications that you can use to integrate with common data sources and sinks.
 For example, use there is a `cassandra` sink that writes data to cassandra and a `groovy-transform` processor that transform the incoming data using a groovy script.

 The installation instructions show how to register these applications with Data Flow.